AnggaR96s/Reforestation/README.md

-## Why are oranges the smartest fruit?
-Because they are made to concentrate.
+## Why did the feline fail the lie detector test?
+Because he be lion.